 Editor’s Note: The following text is a verbatim transcription of an article featuring stories by Captain William O. Benson (1911-1986).
 Beginning in 1971, Benson, a retired tugboat captain, reminisced about his 40 years on the Hudson River in a regular column for the Kingston (NY) Freeman’s Sunday Tempo magazine.
-Captain Benson's articles were compiled and transcribed by HRMM volunteers Carl and Joan Mayer.
+Captain Benson's articles were compiled and transcribed by HRMM volunteer Carl Mayer.
 See more of Captain Benson’s articles here.
 This article was originally published March 19, 1973.

 To a boatman, particularly a steamboatman, there was always something special about getting ready to go into commission in the spring of each year.

 In the days of long ago, all steamboats and most tugboats would be layed up for the winter season as the river froze over in December.
 In spring, when the days got longer and the ice broke up, the boats would get ready to go back into operation.
 Then, it was a new season — you knew spring had really arrived.

 On a tugboat, the crew would report aboard in the early morning.
 All the new lines, supplies for the galley, mattresses, blankets and sheets and other supplies for the new season were brought aboard.
 The cook would be rushing around getting the galley ready and cooking the first meal, which usually had to be prepared quickly.
 Generally, he would go over to Planthaber’s on the Strand in Rondout and order his supplies for the first few days.
 When these came down to the dock, they always looked as if they would last a month.

 Then the tug would go down to the coal pocket and coal up.
 The smell of dryed [sic] new paint in the fireroom and on top of the boilers, the soft hiss of the steam, and the pleasant aroma of the soft coal smoke made one so hungry, he could eat almost anything that was put before him.